-Soft and buttery, you can have these raspberry scones ready in under an hour.
-They are slightly sweet with a tangy burst from the juicy raspberries and can be frozen for a month.
-All my tips for making the best scones are found in this post.
+Soft and buttery, this recipe is ready in under an hour.
+They have a tangy burst from the sweet raspberries, and the formed scones can be frozen for a month so you can bake them to order.
+This post contains all my tips for making the best scones.

-A cross between a coffee cake muffin and a biscuit, we love these floury berry triangles as an afternoon snack, for tea time, breakfast or a brunch table.
+A cross between a coffee cake muffin and a biscuit, these floury berry triangles are a great afternoon snack, tea time, breakfast or brunch table addition.

 Scone recipes are favorites around here, and we love adding new ones.
 Raspberries add tanginess and freshness, making a simple cream scone a wonderful treat.